daronphang/programming-resources/architectures/API/RPC/gRPC/_gRPC.md

 ## gRPC

-gRPC is an open-source framework for implementing RPC APIs via HTTP/2 developed by Google to efficiently connect services and build distributed systems..
+gRPC is an open-source framework for implementing RPC APIs via HTTP/2 developed by Google to efficiently connect services and build distributed systems.
 Offers a refreshed take on the old RPC design method by making it interoperable, modern, and efficient using technologies including Protocol Buffers (to define service contracts) and HTTP/2.

+gRPC supports both synchronous and asynchronous control flow semantics.

 Protocol Buffers (Protobuf) allow you to define the interface to be used in service-to-service communication regardless of the programming language. gRPC framework allows developers to create services that can communicate with each other efficiently and independently from their preferred programming language.